Aliases for INA Gene

 GeneCards Summary for INA Gene

-INA (Internexin Neuronal Intermediate Filament Protein, Alpha) is a Protein Coding gene.
-Diseases associated with INA include prostate small cell carcinoma and wernicke encephalopathy.
+INA (Internexin Neuronal Intermediate Filament Protein Alpha) is a Protein Coding gene.
+Diseases associated with INA include Wernicke Encephalopathy and Medulloepithelioma.
 Among its related pathways are Cytoskeleton remodeling Neurofilaments.
-GO annotations related to this gene include structural constituent of cytoskeleton.
-An important paralog of this gene is LMNB2.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity and structural constituent of cytoskeleton.
+An important paralog of this gene is NEFM.

 UniProtKB/Swiss-Prot for INA Gene